 French children are raised to challenge, question, prod…not take things for granted or accept the status quo…

-Love is a living thing, not something that is chased, captured and placed in a box.
-It needs to be fed and nourished at all times less it slips away.
-It must be challenged as well, which can keep you on your toes (believe me!).
+Love is a living thing, not something that is chased, captured, and placed in a box.
+It needs to be fed and nourished at all times lest it slips away.
+It must be challenging as well, which can keep you on your toes (believe me!).